uzyovoys/zenbot/_pages/botscript.md

 {% include note.html text="But don't worry - you do not have to learn any programming language to create Botscripts." %}

 Zenbot "eats" Botscript as an input and builds a bot from it.
-You can manage different versions of the same Botscript on your side (by using Github repository for example) while Botscript is a regular text file.
+You can manage different versions of the same Botscript on your side (by using Github repository for example) while **Botscript is a set of regular XML files**.

-{% include note.html text="If you are a developer, you can think about Botscript like about a Makefile, Ant or Gradle build file." %}

 ## Botscript format
-Botscript is a simple XML formatted file.
+Botscript is a set of simple XML formatted files.
 You can use any favorite text editor to create it.

 Just take a look at a very simple Botscript to have an idea about what it is.